johnportiz14/johnportiz14.github.io/_pages/about.md

 I am a PhD candidate in Environmental Engineering at Johns Hopkins University.
 My advisor is Dr. Harihar Rajaram, and my research focuses on simulation of multi-phase fluid flow and transport in porous/fractured media using numerical models.
-My research is done in collaboration with the Computational Earth Science Group ([EES-16](https://www.lanl.gov/org/ddste/aldcels/earth-environmental-sciences/computational-earth-science/index.php)) at Los Alamos National Laboratory.
+My research is done in collaboration with the Energy and Earth System Science Group (previously called Computational Earth Science) ([EES-16](https://www.lanl.gov/org/ddste/aldcels/earth-environmental-sciences/computational-earth-science/index.php)) at Los Alamos National Laboratory.